ferrilab/bitvec/doc/domain/BitDomain.md

 ## Why Not `Option`?

 The `Enclave` variant always contains as its single field the exact bit-slice that created the `Enclave`.
-As such, this type is easily replaceäble with an `Option` of the `Region` variant, which when `None` is understood to be the original.
+As such, this type is easily replaceable with an `Option` of the `Region` variant, which when `None` is understood to be the original.